-One of the most popular phrases you may hear or see used today in everyday conversation and writing is “so as to.”
+One of the most popular idioms you may hear or see used today in everyday conversation and writing is “so as to.”
 Here you will find the meaning of this phrase and the information about its origin.
 You will also find examples of how to properly use this phrase in conversations/statements and suggestions about alternative things you can say in its place to convey the same meaning.

 So As To